 Consider one billion animals.
 Now consider one trillion animals.
 The second number is vastly higher.
 However, it is difficult for many people to have a clear idea of what the magnitude of that difference is.
-As a result of this, we often fail to assess properly what we should do when big numbers of individuals are affected.
+As a result of this, we often fail to assess properly what we should do when large numbers of individuals are affected.

 This is due to a cognitive bias called scope insensitivity.
 It is also known as scope neglect.
 It means we don’t realize the real scope of a certain quantity.
 So when we compare two different quantities we fail to notice the difference between them.
-This usually happens when those quantities are very big.
+This usually happens when those quantities are very large.

-Scope insensitivity causes people not to adjust their valuation of an issue in proportion to the size or scale of it.1 Scope insensitivity especially impairs our judgements about helping animals because of the massive amount of animal suffering and death.
+Scope insensitivity causes people not to adjust their valuation of an issue in proportion to the size or scale of it.1 Scope insensitivity especially impairs our judgments about helping animals because of the massive amount of animal suffering and death.

 This is a clear case of scope insensitivity.
 The fact that participants were only willing to pay $80 to save a group of 2,000 birds is very problematic in its own right.
-Yet, furthermore, the scope insensitivity they showed is also particularly worrisome, given how it impairs our moral judgment when confronted when very large numbers of individuals in need of our help.
+Yet, the scope insensitivity they showed is also worrisome, given how it impairs our moral judgment when confronted when very large numbers of individuals in need of our help.

-If a person’s only aim is to feel good, or to avoid feeling bad, through some altruistic behavior (like a charitable donation), they do not have an incentive to check whether they are actually doing some good or just seeming to do so – because it feels the same in each case and that is their bottom line.6 In addition, being confronted with too much suffering can lead to what is often called the collapse of compassion, a defense mechanism that reduces or eliminates our sensitivity to the harms others suffer when we are faced with massive amounts of suffering.7 As a result, people will tend not to do the cognitive work of adjusting for scope neglect.
+If a person’s aim is to feel good, or to avoid feeling bad, through some altruistic behavior (like a charitable donation), they do not have an incentive to check whether they are actually doing some good or just seeming to do so – because it feels the same in each case and that is their bottom line.6 In addition, being confronted with too much suffering can lead to what is often called the collapse of compassion, a defense mechanism that reduces or eliminates our sensitivity to the harms others suffer when we are faced with massive amounts of suffering.7 As a result, people will tend not to do the cognitive work of adjusting for scope neglect.

-That being said, part of the problem may consist in people simply failing to notice their bias, this meaning that they would adjust their decisions if only they were informed about its existence.8
+That being said, part of the problem may consist in people simply failing to notice their bias, meaning that they would adjust their decisions if only they were informed about its existence.8

-In addition, due to the key role of emotions in moral intuitions and in decision-making processes,9 it has been shown that raising emotional concern for individual victims of large-scale suffering increases concern.
+In addition, due to the key role of emotions in moral intuitions and in decision-making processes,9 it has been shown that raising emotional concern for individual victims of large-scale suffering increases overall concern.
 It has also been shown that personal stories and visual images motivate helping responses more than using abstract numerical figures and statistics.
 These vivid descriptions of single individuals in need can be useful to keep emotions aroused when large numbers of individuals are concerned.10 This is a way of trying to adjust advocacy to the existence of cognitive biases.
 It is problematic, however, as we are not always going to be able to do this.
 For instance, we may not be able to provide such stories when we consider possible new forms of suffering in the future.

 In order to react properly to these magnitudes, we should be prepared to adjust our initial emotional reaction based on our more abstract understanding of the quantity.
 For example, we can try to imagine the largest number of insects that we can and then try to remember how much bigger of an issue it is than we can possibly imagine.